Treatment in Progress — What You Should Know Before Changing Policies

 Treatment in progress is a term that should be top of mind if you wear braces and are considering changing insurance during open enrollment.

 Open enrollment and braces can get a bit tricky if you are making a change to your insurance policy.
 Please pay close attention if you or your children currently wear braces.
-It is very important that you avoid changing your insurance until you do your research.
+It is particularly important that you avoid changing your insurance until you do your research.

 Check for “Treatment in Progress” as a Policy Feature